tfgordon/tfgordon.github.io/src/content/fixed/publications.md

 # 2017

+- Gordon, Thomas F. (2017).
+Towards Requirements Analysis for Formal Argumentation.
+In (Baroni, Pietro and Gabbay, Dov and Giacomin, Massimiliano and van der Torre, Leendart, Eds.)
+Handbook of Formal Argumentation.
+In press.
+College Publications.

 - Walton, Douglas and Gordon, Thomas F. (2017).
 Argument Invention with the Carneades Argumentation System.
 Script-Ed, 14(2), in press.